cslab-ntua/HPA-Plus/examples/dynamic-holt-winters/README.md

 # Dynamic Holt Winters

-This example shows how Holt-Winters can be used to with the Predictive Horizontal Pod Autoscaler (PHPA) to predict scaling demand based on seasonal data.
+This example shows how Holt-Winters can be used with HPA+ to predict scaling demand based on seasonal data.
 This example is described as *dynamic* as it fetches it's tuning values from an external source at runtime, allowing these values to be dynamically calculated at runtime rather than being hardcoded.